jakearchibald/jakearchibald.com/static-build/posts/2021/09/cors/index.md

 Back in 1995, Netscape 2 landed with two amazing new features: LiveScript (you probably know this better as 'JavaScript'), and HTML frames.
 Frames let you embed one page in another, and LiveScript could interact with both pages.

-Netscape realised that this presented a security issue, so they decided that cross-frame scripting would only be allowed if both pages had the same _origin_.
+Netscape realised that this presented a security issue; you don't want an evil page to be able to read the DOM of your banking page, so they decided that cross-frame scripting would only be allowed if both pages had the same _origin_.

 <style>
 .origin-example {